Consistent eccentricities for gravitational wave astronomy: Resolving discrepancies between astrophysical simulations and waveform models: A consistent prescription for calculating eccentricity

 where

 and $\omega_{22}^{\rm p,a}(t)$ are the 22-mode frequencies through the pericenters and apocenters, respectively.
 This standardized definition is proposed in order to extract eccentricity directly from observables, in this case the gravitational waveform.
-More details on the motivations for this definition and the various methods of calculating $\omega_{22}^{\rm p, a} (t)$ can be found in Ref.~\cite{2023PhRvD.108j4007S}.
+More details on the motivations for this definition and the various methods of calculating $\omega_{22}^{\rm p, a} (t)$ can be found in \citet{2023PhRvD.108j4007S}.
 We also briefly investigate the differences between $e_{\rm gw}$ derived from different waveform approximants in Appendix~\ref{app:gw-eccentricity-differences}.

-While $e_{\rm gw}$ does asymptote to the \ac{PN} definition of eccentricity, these two definitions may differ in general.
+While $e_{\rm gw}$ does asymptote to the \ac{PN} definition of eccentricity in the \corrections{small eccentricity limit as well as the large separation limit}, these two definitions may differ in general.
 For instance, waveforms could include more accurate dynamics at high eccentricity and closer to merger as compared to our 2\ac{PN} prescription.
 Instead of the 2\ac{PN} accurate equations, we could hence imagine replacing the prescription in Section~\ref{sec:standardized_eccentricity} by generating waveforms at the specified initial epochs, and let $\texttt{gw\_eccentricity}$ calculate the eccentricities at the required reference frequency.